What Is Roemheld Syndrome? The Gut–Heart Connection Explained

 Diagnosing Roemheld Syndrome is not easy, and due to its nature, many will be misdiagnosed with either a non-existent heart condition or a mental issue.
 Patients’ experiences will vary considerably depending on which doctor they visit first.

-Some patients are put under psychological examination to detect any signs of anxiety, depression, or a conversion disorder.
-Mainly because their symptoms will appear to have no physical cause.
+Some patients are put under psychological examination to detect any signs of anxiety, depression, or a conversion disorder, mainly because their symptoms will appear to have no physical cause.

 Gastroenterologists have the best chance of diagnosing RS in symptomatic patients by performing colonoscopies, endoscopies, and ultrasounds.
 This way, a doctor will be able to detect the presence of a gastrointestinal problem (leading to a distended GI tract).

 Linking the cardiac symptoms to the GI issues is more difficult.
-Roemheld Syndrome, diagnosis at this point is not an exact science and only recently the medical community has started to consider this type of association between the digestive and circulatory systems in the context of treating arrhythmias.
+Roemheld Syndrome diagnosis, at this point, is not an exact science, and only recently has the medical community started to consider this type of association between the digestive and circulatory systems in the context of treating arrhythmias.

 Treatment

-- Anticholinergics or magnesium/ sodium supplements to raise blood pressure
+- Anticholinergics or magnesium/sodium supplements to raise blood pressure

-- Alpha and beta blockers to increase motility and regulate heart rate respectively
+- Alpha and beta blockers to increase motility and regulate heart rate, respectively

 - Antacids help against acid reflux